 Rules vary for each instance, so be sure to read them.

-Unlike corporate social networks, the rules are enforced locally by the person running the server.
-To protect users, a server admin, whose rules disallow racism and hate-speech, for example, can wholesale block another instance whose policies allow it.
-No more a-holes!
-Cool, right?
-That’s why you should join a server stating rules with which you agree.
+Unlike corporate social networks, the rules are enforced locally by the person running the server, not someone at “Mastodon HQ” (because there isn’t one).
+To protect its users, for example, a server administrator whose rules disallow hate-speech, can wholesale block another instance whose policies allow it (or vice-versa).
+So join a server using rules with which you agree.